shobhapn03/Tower_of_Hanoi/README.md

 # Tower_of_Hanoi

-This project implements the Tower of Hanoi<br>
-puzzle using recursion in Python.<br>
+This project implements the Tower of Hanoi puzzle using recursion in Python.<br>
 The Tower of Hanoi is a mathematical problem that involves moving a set of disk from one peg to another<br>
 while following specific rules.<br>